leelabsg/KOGOworkshop/README.md

 Installation of bgzip and tabix can be done with command 'conda install -c bioconda tabix' (conda environment) or 'apt-get install tabix'

-3. Running SAIGE - fitting null GLMM
+5. Running SAIGE - fitting null GLMM nohup command makes the process run in the background so that you can work in other processes.
 <pre>
 <code>
 nohup Rscript step1_fitNULLGLMM.R